roman-milk/roman-milk.github.io/she-wants-more-than-the-tip.md

  Anna quickly explained the situation.
 About Alicia, and how she met her.
 Anna explained how she thought she was being followed.
 Anna showed the cop the letters, and then showed her the message on the mirror.
 The cop pulled out a few evidence bags.
 She took all the letters, and put them in a bag.
 She took photos of the mirror, and she took chips of the lipstick off of it.
 Then, she made an impression of the lips, and she swabbed the lip-print for DNA.

  "I thought they had people to do this?
 I didn't know cops did this stuff."
 Anna said, making conversation.
-Report_Story #3